Naga-Manohar-Y/Classifying_Chessmen/README.md

-# ♟️ Chessmen Classification Using Deep Learning
+# ♟️ Chessman Classification Using Deep Learning
 This project aims to classify chess pieces (e.g., King, Queen, Bishop, etc.) using a deep learning model.
 The solution involves data preprocessing, model training, and deploying the trained model as a Flask web service.
 Finally, the model is deployed on AWS using Lambda, ECR, and API Gateway.

 ![App](https://github.com/Naga-Manohar-Y/Classifying_Chessmen/blob/main/Project_Media/Chessman.gif)